farhiongit/message-in-the-bottle/README.md

 - A *capacity* set to a positive integer defines a buffered queue of fixed and limited capacity.

-    This configuration relaxes the synchronization between threads.
+    This configuration relaxes the synchronisation between threads.

     This could also be used to manage tokens: *capacity* is then the number of available tokens.
     Call `BOTTLE_TRY_FILL` to request a token, and call `BOTTLE_TRY_DRAIN` to release a token.